arjun-menon/pypage/docs/index.rst

 This will print out the vowels with a space after every character.

-Now that's an ordinary for loop. pypage permits for loops that are more expressive than traditional Python for loops, by leveraging Python's *generator expressions*.
+Now that's an ordinary for loop.
+PyPage permits for loops that are more expressive than traditional Python for loops, by leveraging Python's *generator expressions*.